BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 ![](../img/doc/topAnat/topAnat_advancedOptionsTitle.png)

 To open that section, click on the corresponding dark grey banner.
-It contains options allowing to tune both Bgee data used to process the enrichment analysis and the parameters of the algorithm itself.
+It contains options allowing you to tune both Bgee data used to process the enrichment analysis and the parameters of the algorithm itself.
 Read the [Advanced options](#advanced-options) section for more details.
 ![](../img/doc/topAnat/topAnat_advancedOptions.png)

-Below the Advanced Options section the ***Email*** field allows to receive an email once the analysis is over.
-The ***Job description*** field allows to give a title to your analysis.
+Below the Advanced Options section the ***Email*** field allows you to receive an email once the analysis is over.
+The ***Job description*** field allows you to give a title to your analysis.

 ![](../img/doc/topAnat/topAnat_emailAndTitle.png)

-At the bottom of the page the ***Submit your Job*** button allows to submit an analysis.
+At the bottom of the page the ***Submit your Job*** button allows you to submit an analysis.
 It is greyed out by default and becomes clickable once genes have been entered.

 ![](../img/doc/topAnat/topAnat_greyedSubmit.png)           ![](../img/doc/topAnat/topAnat_submit.png)